jthmiller/shell-novice/_episodes/06-script.md

 ```

 The command `vim middle.sh` opens the file `middle.sh` within the text editor 'vim'
 (which runs within the shell).

-In vim, hit 'i' to begin typing.
-If the file does not exist, vim and nano create it.
-If it does exist, you can edit the file.
+- If the file does not exist, vim and nano create it.
-We can use the text editor to directly edit the file -- we'll simply insert head and tail
+- If it does exist, you can edit the file.
+- In vim, hit 'i' to begin typing.

+We will insert commands that we are familiar with: head and tail.

-commands that will output the middle of a file:
+We will write our shell script to use these commands to output the middle of a file.

 ~~~
 head -n 15 octane.pdb | tail -n 5